marcocampanario/CursoWesICC/content/authors/admin/_index.md

 website: ""
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Marco A. Campanário is a Biologist, Bioinformatician, and Educator.
+He is currently pursuing a Master's degree in Biosciences and Biotechnology at the Carlos Chagas Institute (ICC - Fiocruz Paraná), where he analyzes whole-exome sequencing data to investigate associations between single-nucleotide variants and sporadic breast cancer.
+His research interests include NGS data analysis, population structure analysis, and genetic association analysis.
+He has experience with various technologies such as R, Bash, GATK, ANNOVAR, VEP, ADMIXTURE, SKAT-, and Illumina NGS.